 This is an especially good upgrade for squeamish RVers who don’t want to get stranded up… well, you know where without a paddle.

-6. Installing Fiberglass Siding
+Installing Fiberglass Siding

 If you’re not a big fan of washing your RV’s exterior often, installing fiberglass siding is one of the best RV upgrades you can make.
 That’s because slick, smooth, pristine-white fiberglass doesn’t hold onto dirt as well as the matte aluminum your RV might feature.

 A ten-foot roll of fiberglass siding will cost you a little more than $300, and can be found in either bright white or black if you want to give your rig’s exterior an edgy twist!
 Although this is one of the pricier RV aftermarket upgrades, you won’t have to do it more than once, and it’ll really lower your maintenance time in the long run.
-And when compared to the cost of professionally painting an RV exterior… well, you might even say it’s a bargain!
+When compared to the cost of professionally painting an RV exterior… well, you might even say it’s a bargain!

 Installing Solar Panels

 RV Performance Upgrades